Table of Contents

 Senior Product designer

-- Extreme: In charge of many aspects of the design systtem and the design process.
-Has to maintain the design system, be aware of how much of it is implemented inside the codebase, and still has to work on other projects and hold design meetings.
+- Extreme: In charge of many aspects of the design system and the design process.
+She maintains the design system, tracks how much of it ships in code, and still runs other projects and design meetings.

 - The most senior designer in the company.

-- Owns the design system—developed it and is currently maintaining it.
+- Owns the design system: she built it and keeps it current.

 - Used to work as a front-end developer, but switched to design 10 years ago.